dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 In storybook, you write demo components (stories) in JavaScript or  TypeScript.
 There can be mutiple stories for each component but each  story will have its own page.

-VueJs is storybooks second language, even before Angular.
-It has no problem handling Vue.
-Stories are JavaScript managed through a Webpack Dev Server.
-Any webpack loader or plugin you already use still works in storybook.
+Vue.js is a first class citizen in storybook, which means it has great integration and support.
+Stories are written in JavaScript and developed through a Webpack Dev Server.
+Existing Webpack configurations for your project will continue to work with storybook.

 #### Documentation Style